All Episodes

 Again, cause unknown.

-Uh as we hear more during the show, if we get any news updates, we will most certainly put them out.
+As we hear more during the show, if we get any news updates, we will most certainly put them out.

-So uh yeah, God rest the souls of those folks and their families.
+So, yeah, God rest the souls of those folks and their families.

 I hope they have the strength to get through this really tough time.

-Um, so if we get more, we'll let you know.
+So if we get more, we'll let you know.

 Big news day today.

-Um, outside of that, Trump just concluded what I thought was a really spectacular speech, folks.
+Outside of that, Trump just concluded what I thought was a really spectacular speech, folks.

-They'll cover a story about how he likes extra salt on his French fries.
+They'll cover a story about how he likes extra salt on his french fries.

-He prefers old bay on ice cream.
+He prefers Old Bay on ice cream.

-Um, he gets two scoops of old bay ice cream uh while everyone else gets one, or it'll be some ridiculous story about how he watches Fox and Friends in his pajamas or something like that.
+Or it'll be some ridiculous story about how he watches Fox and Friends in his pajamas or something like that.

-They won't cover any of the substance of the speech because they barely do uh ever, and it's pretty sickening.
+They won't cover any of the substance of the speech because they barely do ever, and it's pretty sickening.

-So I want to get into some of the core things he put out in the speech and some of the accomplishments throughout the course of the show the Trump administration has really has to hang their hats on that have been completely ignored by the media in the course of their Russia, Russia, Russia, BS nonsense, garbage narrative, which I think is sickening me and everybody else out there outside of the whole liberal ecosystem.
+The Trump administration has really has to hang their hats on that have been completely ignored by the media in the course of their Russia, Russia, Russia, BS nonsense garbage narrative, which I think is sickening me and everybody else out there outside of the whole liberal ecosystem.

-It was a national security speech about our national security strategy to set it up uh properly and to be a little bit more precise here.
+So one of the things I pulled out of this speech he just gave, it was a national security speech about our national security strategy to set it up properly and to be a little bit more precise here.

-About our ongoing under the Trump administration, our ongoing national security strategy.
+about our ongoing under the Trump administration, our ongoing national security strategy.

 And one of the things he brought up, which I think is fascinating, especially for the Russia, Russia, Russia crowd out there.